laithaustin/rlox/README.md

 ## Language Features

-The implementation supports the following Lox features:
+The implementation will support the following Lox features:

 - Variables and assignment
 - Basic arithmetic operations